Site Selection

 Condemned Waters

+Virginia Department of Health (VDH) continuously monitors the Bay and its estuaries for safe water.
 Condemned waters do not necessarily mean that you cannot oyster garden.
-Opening this link, you may then click on the map for a specific locality you are interested in.
-Search for the name of the body of water in which you are interested.
-That link will give you a downloadable PDF (including a map) that shows you where those waters are condemned, and give detailed information as to the the type of condemnation.
+Oysters can grow and still help filter our local waters.
+However, you may not be allowed to harvest them for consumptions.
+This VDH link opens a clickable map to find a specific locality of interest.
+Search for the name of the body of water in which you are interested for a PDF (including a map) that shows you where those waters are condemned.
 If the waters you are interested in are not shown, then they are clear of condemnation.
 Remember, these condemnations change from time to time.
+Sign up for a FREE Oyster Gardening Permit Application and you can receive emails about changes.
 The figure below is an example of a condemnation map.
+Read more about Safety and Sanitation.

 Water treatment plant.
 No oysters may be removed.